The weather has been fantastic, in the 70’s and at times

 Raised Bed Brick Corners and Boards

-My garden progress was pretty fantastic, the soil smelled
+My progress in the garden this week was pretty fantastic.
+The soil smelled

-I feel so blessed to be working with dirt that’s been sitting still for 150
+like heaven; I feel blessed to be working with dirt that is fluffy and full of life.

-I’ve been sharing some of these images on Instagram and several have messaged asking where I got those corners and what are they made of.
-Originally, we were going to cast our own corners.
+I’ve been sharing these images on Instagram and several have messaged asking where I got these corners and what are they made of.
+Originally, we were going to cast our own cement corners.

-I used three tools, a shovel, rake and this nifty little tiller from Home Depot to break up the ground.
+I used three tools, a shovel, rake and this nifty little tiller also from Home Depot.
+Each tool allowed me to break up the ground and smooth it out.

 Next Up

 My next project is to clear that back area where the weeds took over.
-You can't see it but beneath those weeds sits a wonderful pile of soil just waiting on me to relocate.
+You can't see it but beneath those weeds sits a wonderful pile of topsoil just waiting to be relocated.

-Working outside and breathing in the fresh air is the best, I mean really what could be better?
+Working outside in this fresh air I must say is simply the best.
+I mean really what could be better?
 Well maybe a furry friend as

 my garden companion but that too will come when the time is right.

-This garden really does feel like a new beginning.
-I’ve got several projects brewing before this space will be ready for planting so I might just focus on filling the beds and plant next spring.
+This garden really does feel like a new beginning and stage one is off to a great start.
+We do have several projects brewing before this space will be ready for planting so we hope to keep the progress going so we can be ready for planting by next spring.

 Carole